francopestilli/life/ReadMe.md

 * [Matlab Brain Anatomy (MBA)](https://github.com/francopestilli/mba).

 ### Getting started.
 Learn about how LiFE works by using [life_demo.m](http://vistalab.github.io/life/doc/scripts/life_demo.html).

-To try life_demo.mplease follow the following steps:
+To try life_demo.m and [MatLab](http://www.mathworks.com/help/matlab/startup-and-shutdown.html), please follow the following steps:

-1. Start MatLab (preferably without java, this can be performed by typing the following command in a unix prompt: $ matlab -nojvm), this step might depend on your OS and software environment.
-2. Download the LiFE repository from the TAR/ZIP files linked [here](https://github.com/vistalab/life/archive/v0.2.zip).
+1. Download the LiFE repository from the TAR/ZIP files linked [here](https://github.com/vistalab/life/archive/v0.2.zip).
-3. UNZIP/UNTAR the file.
+2. UNZIP/UNTAR the file.
-4. Add the life folder to your matlab search path.
+3. Add the life folder to your matlab search path.
 To do so in the MatLab prompt type:
 ```
 >> addpath(genpath(‘/my/path/to/the/life/folder/'))
 ```
-5. Download the VISTASOFT repository from the TAR/ZIP files linked [here](https://github.com/vistalab/vistasoft/archive/master.zip).
+1. Download the VISTASOFT repository from the TAR/ZIP files linked [here](https://github.com/vistalab/vistasoft/archive/master.zip).
-6. UNZIP/UNTAR the file.
+2. UNZIP/UNTAR the file.
-7. Add the VISTASOFT folder to your matlab search path.
+3. Add the VISTASOFT folder to your matlab search path.
 To do so in the MatLab prompt type:
 ```
 >> addpath(genpath(‘/my/path/to/the/VISTASOFT/folder/'))
 ```
-8. Download the LiFE demo data set from the repository [here](http://purl.stanford.edu/cs392kv3054).
+1. Download the LiFE demo data set from the repository [here](http://purl.stanford.edu/cs392kv3054).
-9. UNZIP/UNTAR the file.
+3. UNZIP/UNTAR the file.
-10. Add the unzipped/untarred Data folder to your matlab search path.
+3. Add the unzipped/untarred Data folder to your matlab search path.
 To do so in the MatLab prompt type:
 ```
 >> addpath(genpath(‘/my/path/to/the/life_data_demo/folder/'))
 ```
-11. In the matlab prompt type:
+* In the matlab prompt type:
 ```
 >>  edit life_demo
 ```
-12. Read the description of the calculations in the documentation inside the file, life_demo.m.
-13. In the matlab prompt type:
+*Read the description of the calculations in the documentation inside the file, life_demo.m and in the matlab prompt type:
 ```
 >>  life_demo
 ```